The questions below will be frequently updated to reflect current information related to the coronavirus and COVID-19.

-Stay away from other people for at least seven days from the onset of symptoms, and three days after the symptoms disappear or diminish significantly, whichever is longer.
+If you test positive, stay away from other people for at least 10 days (if you are healthy) or 20 days (if you have conditions which lower your immune system) from the onset of symptoms, and one day after the symptoms disappear or diminish significantly, whichever is longer.
 Leave home only to seek medical care.
 Treat symptoms as if you had the flu: get plenty of rest, drink lots of fluids, and use acetaminophen for aches and fever.

 Stay in a specific room away from other people and pets.
 Use a separate bathroom if you can.
 Wash your hands frequently with soap and water for at least 20 seconds.
 Cover your coughs and sneezes with a tissue, throw away the tissue, and then immediately wash your hands.
 Don’t share personal household items with people or pets, and clean all high-touch surfaces daily.

 Contact your medical provider, or call ahead before going to an emergency department, if your symptoms significantly worsen or you have trouble breathing

 Q: Is anyone more susceptible to COVID-19 compared with the general population?